Click on any of the frequently asked questions below to reveal the answer.

 We never know where opportunity will strike, and this is what you as the resident bring to Kelley-Ross.
 Your ideas, your insight, your boldness – that’s what we want.
 We can then combine your energy with ours.
 In the end, we brainstorm together to come up with a project that works with your interests and the interests of Kelley-Ross.
-Any project we do is designed to have meaningful impact on our operations, and we are proud of that.
+Any project we do is designed to have a meaningful impact on our operations, and we are proud of that.

 Working through a multitude of preceptors and services, the resident sees a wide variety of conditions, medications, and patient attitudes.
 Our numerous unique partnerships with providers in the area will allow the resident to provide patient care working under collaborative practice agreements, integration with electronic health records, obtaining lab and point of care testing, following care plans, and communicating patient recommendations and information back to providers and patients.

-Specific clinic focus includes:
+Specific clinical focus includes:

-- In-Home medication Coaching
+- Senior Drug Education In-Home Medication Coaching

 - Travel Clinic services

 - Long Term Care Facility Patient Management

 In addition, through providing patient education courses and precepting students, our resident will have the chance to teach and reinforce the skills that they develop over the course of the year.

 While our program is very flexible and adaptable, a general outlook for the week may be something like this:

 - Two days patient care/clinical activities